-Worker's compensation Act.
-Cap 225, 2000.

-This law provides for compensation to workers for injuries suffered in the The project Proponent, contractor course of their employment.
-Under the Act, an employee is entitled to and subcontractors will be required compensation for any personal injury from an accident or disease arising out to obtain workman's compensation of, and in the course of his or her employment even if the injury or disease to ensure employer's liability is resulted from the negligence of the employee.
-The employer is immediately covered for any injuries suffered required to report to the Labour Officer of the area the accidentcausing injury or death of a worker.
+The Employment Act, 2006 The Employment Act spells out the general principles regarding forced labour, child labour discrimination in employment, sexual harassment and outlines provisions to settle grievances.
+The Act also lays out the provisions under which immigrants can obtain work in Uganda, the length of hours allowable per week per employee and outlines the requirement for periodical rest. project implementation.
+Worker's compensation Act, Cap 225, 2000.
+This law provides for compensation to workers for injuries suffered in the course of their employment.
+Under the Act, an employee is entitled to compensation for any personal injury from an accident or disease arising out of, and in the course of his or her employment even if the injury or disease resulted from the negligence of the employee.
+The employer is immediately required to report to the Labour Officer of the area the accidentcausing injury or death of a worker.
 It is an offence to fail to report an accident.
 Employers are also obliged to insure and keep themselves insured against any liability, which they may incur or their employees under the Act.
 It is an offence to fail to insure against such liability.
-The compensation is to be paid by the employer whether the worker was injured as a result of his or her own negligence, mistake, omission or commission.
+The compensation is to be paid by the employer whether the worker was injured as a result of his or her own negligence, mistake, omission or commission. subcontractors will be required to obtain